omnilaboratory/obd/tracker/README.md

 pass = the password
 ```

 Omnicore has a whitelist, only the ip on the list can access it.
 We suggest user to run tracker and omnicore on the same device.
+A constant online cloud server is advised.

 ## Run tracker